Lawrence1024/frontend-project-sp-22/README.md

 ### **When is the assessment due?**

-Please submit your exercise by 8:00 am PT on Saturday, September 11th.
+Please submit your exercise by 11:59pm PST on Wednesday, Febuary 2nd.

 ### **Which browsers should I support?**